Kinosternidae: Diet

 All members of the family are carnivorous, feeding on crustaceans, aquatic insects, mollusks, annelids, amphibians, small fish, and sometimes carrion.
-Though they still eat vegetation such as aquatic plants.
+They also eat vegetation such as aquatic plants.
 In captivity they can eat red and green leaf lettuce.

 Reproduction

 Kinosternids lay about four hard-shelled eggs during the late spring and early summer.
-After hatching, some species overwinter in the subterranean nest, emerging the following spring.
+After hatching, some species overwinter in a subterranean nest, emerging the following spring.
 Some adults also spend the winter on land, constructing a burrow with a small air hole used on warm days.

 Kinosternids contain the only species of turtle known, or at least suspected, to exhibit parental care.
 Studies of the yellow mud turtle in Nebraska, United States, suggest females sometimes stay with the nest and may urinate on the eggs long after laying, to either keep them moist or to protect them from snake predation (by making them less palatable).

 Some kinosternids, particularly those in the genera Claudius and Staurotypus, exhibit genetic sex determination; in Staurotypus this is XY sex determination, and the same is suspected to be true of Claudius as well.
 Kinosternon and Sternotherus have temperature-dependent sex determination as is typical of turtles.